andrewmoody96/moody-hw6/README.md

 ## Issues
 ---
-1. For loop is appending day 2 and 4 info to day 5.
-Need to figure out why it's not displaying in the correct block.

-2. Need to run the function again using the saved values in local storage.
+1. Need to run the function again using the saved values in local storage.

-3. Polish UI
+2. Polish UI